fonoster/fonoster/docs/operator/deploy-to-multipass.md

 tail -f /var/log/cloud-init-output.log
 ```

 Once you see "Cloud init is done!" the process is complete.
-If everything went well you will be able to login to your PF deployment.
+If everything went well, you will be able to log in to your PF deployment.

-To login for the first time to your deployment, first get your admin credentianls with:
+To log in for the first time to your deployment, first, get your admin credentials with:

 ```bash
 cat /opt/fonos/config/admin_credentials
 ```

-Your output will look like the one bellow
+Your output will look like the one bellow.

 ```bash
 {